ChainAgnostic/CAIPs/CAIPs/caip-25.md

 #### Success

-The response MUST be a success result when the user approved accounts matching the requested chains to be exposed or all of chains available in case of a wildcard and the requested methods to be used.
+The response MUST be a success result when the user approved accounts matching the requested chains to be exposed or matching all of chains available in case of a wildcard and the requested methods to be used.

 An example of a successful response should match the following format: